 identify ways they can respond to divisive views and behaviours and the role they can play in making their vision for the local and global community a reality.

 The Victorian Young Leaders: Global Youth Forum is funded by the Victorian Department of Education and Training and implemented by the Asia Education Foundation at Asialink, The University of Melbourne in partnership with High Resolves.
+View a copy of our Privacy Notice here.

 back to top